zeckode/zecko-js-examples/README.md

 ## 🗒️ Note

-- You have to pass exact `totalPrice` that you will get in cart response at the end
+- You have to pass the exact `totalPrice` that you will get in cart response from either `getCart` or in response of `updateCart` method after updating shipping rates (`shippingLines`)
-  - That's include subTotal, Discount(if applicable) and Shipping
+  - That includes subTotal, discount(if applicable) and shipping.
+This is to verify if the payment taken from the user is equal to what the cart reflects before completion.

 ### 4. <b>delete cart</b>

-- Used to delete customer cart
+- Used to delete customer cart.

 ```js
 return zecko.cartClient.deleteCartByCustomerId('YOUR_CUSTOMER_ID');